What happens if you under-declare your tax liability?

 4. Use good online accounting software

-Clients of Accountant Online are given a free subscription to Surf Accounts which is very helpful for Startups who are bootstrapping and can’t afford an accountant and a subscription to online accounting software.
+Clients of Accountant Online are given a free subscription to Xero Premium Package which is very helpful for Startups who are bootstrapping and can’t afford an accountant and a subscription to online accounting software.

 Having this software helps you calculate your taxes because it means that all your data is stored in a cental location.
 There is no need to estimate invoice amounts, receipts paid or bank statements as they will all be available on your accounting software.